jdecaron/c19coalition/_organizations/united-source-llc.md

 description: United Source LLC is a FDA registered medical device importer based in Delaware.
 As the designated U.S. distributor of Chinese PPE manufacturers, they work with the manufacturers closely to ensure a steady supply chain.
-  Products include, but not limited to, personal protection equipment, infusion pump, ventilators, COVID-19 antibody test kit.
+  Products include, but are not limited to, personal protection equipment, infusion pump, ventilators, COVID-19 antibody test kit.
 type:
   - connect-demand-with-supply
 structure: corporate